 - changing project milestones

-- extending the timeframe for completing the project but within the maximum year period as at section 2.2.
+- extending the timeframe for completing the project

 - changing project activities.

-The program does not allow for:

-an increase of grant funds.
+The program does not allow for an increase of grant funds.

 If you want to propose changes to the grant agreement, you must put them in writing before the project end date.
 We can provide you with a variation request template.